sabbirahmed404/Fetch-Schema-info-From-Supabase-using-Typescript/README.md

 ```bash
 npm run fetch-schema
 ```
+Create a new Directory 'Documentation' in your root project file.
 This will create/update three files in the `Documentations` directory:
 - `schema_info.json`: Raw schema data
 - `schema_docs.md`: Markdown documentation